najibu/code_kata_php/README.md

 Tackle the intimidating Gilded Rose kata in PHP.
 Our job is to translate a monstrously confusing set of countless conditionals into a small series of readable methods.
 <br />

-### Thank you for checking out the programming challengs!
+### Thank you for checking out the programming challenges!